leodeslf/leaf/summs/ux/dont_make_me_think.md

 ### Street signs and Breadcrumbs

->Designing navigation.
+>Designing navigation

 #### Web Navigation 101

-- You're usually trying to find something.
+- We're usually trying to find something.
-- You decide whether to ask first or browse first.
+- We decide whether to ask first or browse first.
 - If you choose to browse, you use signs as guides.
 - Eventually, if you can't find what you're looking for, you'll leave.